Watch Appraisal Guide: Rolex, Patek Philippe, Antique & Vintage Watches

 Brand identification matters enormously: Rolex, Patek Philippe, Audemars Piguet, Vacheron Constantin, and Omega carry significant premiums over non-luxury brands, even in similar condition.

-Condition issues unique to watches — movement service history, case polishing, dial refinished or original, bezel wear, bracelet stretch, aftermarket parts — significantly affect value and must be documented.
+Condition issues such as service history, case polishing, refinished dials, bezel wear, bracelet stretch, and aftermarket parts can materially affect value.

 Originality is critical: original dial, hands, bezel insert, crown, and caseback dramatically increase value.
 Replacement or "redial" watches sell for substantially less.